How Often Do Women Masturbat? | Explore the Truth

 Relationship Status

-Women who are single may find themselves exploring their bodies more frequently than those who are in committed relationships.
+Women who are single may find themselves exploring their bodies more frequently than those who are in committed relationships, but partnered women masturbate too.
 Relationship dynamics can affect sexual desire; for instance, if intimacy within a relationship is lacking or unsatisfying, some women might turn to self-pleasure as an alternative source of satisfaction.
+In other cases, masturbation and partnered sex simply coexist.

 Mental Health Considerations